antixenoinitiative/axiwiki/hyperdictions.md

 ## How to get Hyperdictions
 Thargoid Hyperdictions currently only occur when jumping to/from systems within two different regions of space.

-- The Pleiades Bubble (all systems within 100Ly of Merope)
+- The Pleiades Bubble (all systems within 100-200Ly of Merope, due to hyperdiction bubble around it expanding and shrinking thanks to currently unknown reasons)

 - The Witch Head Bubble (all systems within 75Ly of Witch Head Sector IR-W C1-9)
+- The Coalsack Bubble (all systems within 60Ly of Musca Dark Region PJ-P b6-1)
+- The California Bubble (all systems within 60Ly of California Sector BA-A e6)

 These Hyperdictions will not occur for most pilots unless you activate a hidden "**marked**" effect that is applied by collecting rare Thargoid Commodities.
+Once you have been "**marked**" it is permanant and there is no known way to remove this.

 Based on extensive research from the Anti-Xeno Initiative and Canonn Interstellar Research Group, we have found a distinctive correlation between certain types of Thargoid Commodities causing players to get hyperdicted.
 The current best understanding is the following: